International Council

 Maria Fernanda Cruz Chavez, Costa Rica

-For more than ten years, Maria Fernanda has been a journalist leading and participating in award-winning teams that have uncovered corruption at the local and international levels.
-She has a Master’s degree in Corruption and Governance from the University of Sussex, where she graduated with distinction.
-Since returning to Costa Rica, Maria Fernanda has served as the Executive Director of The Voice of Guanacaste, a local investigative news outlet covering urgent issues for the Latin American region such as climate change, corruption and local politics.
-The newspaper is fostering alliances with media outlets around the world to fight against disinformation and fake news.
+Since returning to Costa Rica, Maria Fernanda has served as Executive Director of The Voice of Guanacaste, a local investigative news outlet covering urgent issues in Latin America such as climate change, corruption, and local politics.
+The newspaper is building alliances with media outlets worldwide to fight disinformation and fake news.
 Maria Fernanda believes transparency is the best way to achieve a more egalitarian society.

 Claudia Escobar, Guatemala